 Lari Pati is the brainchild of Steven Russell, better known as @PitchforPennies online.
 The Indianapolis-based event answers complaints of party-goers everywhere by crowdsourcing the tracks that are played on the dance floor.
 That’s right – instead of hearing Bodak Yellow for the millionth time in a row this year, you can elect to hear Sheck Wes and Young Nudy at an Indiana outing.

-In anticipation of Lari Pati’s second installment this weekend, Steven and I connected in a way that I’ve never done before.
+In anticipation of Lari Pati’s second installment, Steven and I connected in a way that I’ve never done before.
 Our “interview” was more of a casual text back-and-forth.
 As a result, our dialogue was representative of the Lari Pati business model: laid back and truly representative of the way that our generation prefers to have things done in the first place.

 If you’re already following @PitchforPennies on Twitter, you’ll know that his tweets are a healthier blend between Jaden Smith and Kanye – he freely shares each one of his thoughts as they arrive.
 Most of these thoughts relate to improving Indianapolis’s music and arts scene.
-In the following conversation, Steven elaborates on some of his most interesting tweets and delves into the excitement of this Friday’s Lari Pati.
+In the following conversation, Steven elaborates on some of his most interesting tweets and delves into the excitement of the Lari Pati event.

 Let’s do an ‘explain this tweet’ – I’ll send you screenshots of your best tweet threads and you can explain further without the character limit.
 Is that cool?